adin11/Mumbai-Property-Price-Estimator/README.md

 ## ⚙️ Methods

 - **Data Scraping & Storage:** Scrapy used to pull data from MagicBricks’ backend API.
-Structured into SQLite database.
+Structured it into a SQLite database.
+Established connection with the database using sqlite3 library.
+- **Data Cleaning and Transformations:**  Imputed Null Values , dropped some null values from different columns also fixed column datatypes and converted transfromed column values.
+- **Outlier Handling:** Plotted Box plots for Visualizing Outliers, Handled outliers in different numeric column based on domain knowledge.
 - **Univariate & Bivariate Analysis:** Used histograms, scatterplots, and countplots to explore distributions and variable relationships.
 - **Correlation Analysis:**
   - Pearson correlation heatmap for numerical features.
   - ANOVA F-test for evaluating categorical feature importance.
 - **Feature Engineering & Encoding:**
+  - Dropped Columns which did not affect the target price.
   - Added `price_per_sqft` as a derived metric.
   - Target Encoding applied to `location` for better model input.
 - **Model Training & Evaluation:**